ibpl/web-certificate-tool/README.md

 - `config.json`,
 - user's system/browser current setting (`en` locale will be used as fallback if users's browser locale is not [supported](src/lib/i18n/lang.json)).

+## Usage

+Application operates on data (i.e. keys, certificate requests, certificates) locally in browser using [PKIjs](https://pkijs.org/).

+### Keys

+#### Generation

+Application allows to generate RSA-2048 keys.

+#### Saving

+Application allows to save private RSA key in PKCS #8 PEM formatted file without encryption or (if password is specified) encrypted with PBKDF2/SHA-256/AES-256-CBC (similar as openssl 3.0 does).

+#### Loading

+Application allows to load private RSA key from PKCS #8 PEM formatted file without encryption or (if password is specified) encrypted with alghorithm supported by [PKIjs](https://pkijs.org/) (i.e. PBKDF2/SHA-256/AES-256-CBC as saved by this application or generated with openssl 3.0).
+Keys are loaded locally in browser using [PKIjs](https://pkijs.org/)

 ## Licenses

 Content in this repository is licensed under the [GNU Affero General Public License Version 3 (AGPL v3)](LICENSES/AGPL-3.0-only.txt).
 Other licenses may be specified as well where third-party content is used.